90541111262/week-7-php-basic-site-carlos-aladim/README.md

 # week-7-php-basic-site-carlos-aladim
-This is the bascis php web site
+This is the basic PHP Website made by Carlos Aladim for the week 7 web development class.